Curriculum Learning: A Survey: Applications of Curriculum Learning

-Kumar et al.~\cite{kumar2010self} introduce Self-Paced Learning (SPL), another training strategy that suggests presenting the training examples in a meaningful order, from easy to hard.
+\begin{sloppypar} Starting from the intuition of Bengio et al.~\citeyearpar{Bengio-ICML-2009}, Kumar et al.~\citeyearpar{Kumar-NIPS-2010} update the vanilla curriculum learning methodology and introduce self-paced learning (SPL), another training strategy that suggests presenting the training examples from easy to hard.
 The main difference from the standard curriculum approach is the method of computing the difficulty.
-CL assumes the existence of some external, pre-defined intuition, which can guide the model through the learning process.
+CL assumes the existence of some external, predefined intuition, which can guide the model through the learning process.
 Instead, SPL takes into consideration the learning progress of the model in order to choose the next best samples to be presented.
-The method of Kumar et al.~\cite{kumar2010self} is an iterative approach which, at each step, is jointly selecting the easier samples and updating the parameters.
-The easiness is regarded as how facile is to predict the correct output, i.e. which examples have a higher likelihood to determine the correct output.
-The easy-to-hard transition is determined by a weight that is gradually increased to introduce more (difficult) examples in the later iterations, eventually considering all samples.
+The method of Kumar et al.~\citeyearpar{Kumar-NIPS-2010} is an iterative approach which, at each step, jointly selects the easier samples and updates the parameters.
+The easiness is regarded as how facile is to predict the correct output, i.e., which examples have a higher likelihood to determine the correct output.
+The easy-to-hard transition is determined by a weight that is gradually increased to introduce more (difficult) examples in the later iterations, eventually considering all samples. \end{sloppypar}

+Li et al.~\citeyearpar{li2016multi} claim that standard SPL approaches are limited by the high sensitivity to initialization and the difficulty of finding the moment to terminate the incremental learning process.
+To alleviate these problems, the authors propose decomposing the objective into two terms, the loss and the self-paced regularizer, tackling the problem as the compromise between these two objectives.
+By reformulating the SPL as a multi-objective task, a multi-objective evolutionary algorithm can be employed to jointly optimize the two objectives and determine the right pace parameter.

+Fan et al.~\citeyearpar{fan2016self} introduce the self-paced implicit regularizer, a group of new regularizers for SPL that is deduced from a robust loss function.
+SPL highly depends on the objective functions in order to obtain better weighting strategies, with other methods usually relying on artificial designs for the explicit form of SPL regularizers.
+To prove the correctness and effectiveness of implicit regularizers, the authors implement their framework on both supervised and unsupervised tasks, conducting matrix factorization, clustering and classification experiments.

+Li et al.~\citeyearpar{li2016self} apply a self-paced methodology on top of a multi-task learning framework.
+Their algorithm takes into consideration both the complexity of the task and the difficulty of the examples in order to build the easy-to-hard schedule.
+They introduce a task-oriented regularizer to jointly prioritize tasks and instances.
+It contains the negative $l_1$-norm that favors the easy instances over the hard ones per task, together with an adaptive $l_{2,1}$-norm of a matrix, which favors easier tasks over the hard ones.

+Li et al.~\citeyearpar{li2017self-b} present an SPL approach for learning a multi-label model.
+During training, they compute and use the difficulties of both instances and labels, in order to create the easy-to-hard ordering.
+Furthermore, the authors provide a general method for finding the appropriate self-paced functions.
+They experiment with multiple functions for the self-paced learning schemes, e.g.,~sigmoid, atan, exponential and tanh.
+Experiments on two image data sets and one music data set show the superiority of the SPL methodology over conventional training.